nycu-caslab/CO2026/Lab1/README.md

 ## Requirement
 1. **Assembly Code Implementation** :
-    Implement max_element, dp, and recursive with assembly language.
+    Implement operators, max element, dp, and recursive with assembly language.
 To notice that your result of c and assembly should be the same.

 ## Submission